Development of the Thomson scattering measurement system for cascade arc device with indirectly heated hollow cathode: Summary

 \section{Summary}

 We have developed a Thomson scattering measurement system for the cascade arc discharge device designed for the plasma window (PW) application study.
 The Thomson scattering measurement system successfully obtained the electron density and temperature of the cascade arc plasma at 20 mm downstream from the tip of the cathode.
 The Thomson scattering spectrum was successfully obtained and showed that the electron density increased from $2 \times 10^{19} \, {\rm m}^{-3}$ to $7 \times 10^{19} \, {\rm m}^{-3}$ with the discharge power, while the electron temperature was almost constant at about 2 eV.
-The analysis on the estimation error of the electron density and temperature showed that the current system can measure the electron density and temperature with sufficient accuracy when the discharge power is more than 13 kW. \Erase{The observed result revealed that the pressure separation capability increased with the increase in the electron thermal energy, emphasizing the importance of the electron thermal energy on the performance of the PW.} \Add{The obtained data successfully contributed to the study of the pressure separation capability of the PW.}
+The analysis on the estimation error of the electron density and temperature showed that the current system can measure the electron density and temperature with sufficient accuracy when the discharge power is more than 13 kW.
+The obtained data successfully contributed to the study of the pressure separation capability of the PW.

 \acknowledgments

 This research was supported by JSPS KAKENHI under Grant No. JP20H00141, O. S. G. Fund, Furukawa research fund, and NIFS Collaboration Research Program under Grant No. NIFS NIFS22KIIH003, NIFS22KIIH011, and NIFS23KIIH016.